sauqiidlan69/clientconnect/README.md

 # 📊 ClientConnect CRM

-**ClientConnect CRM** is a role-based customer relationship management system built with **Laravel 11**, tailored for small to medium businesses.
+**ClientConnect CRM** is a role-based customer relationship management system built with **Laravel 11**.
 It helps organizations manage customer data, track interactions, handle support tickets, and generate reports with ease.

 ---